shadowga/website/_docs/3/a-admins.md

 * Members who go out of their way to improve other people's experiences.
 * Good communicators, people who know the English language well and can talk to people clearly.

+If the above sounds like you, let us know.
+Maybe you also know someone else who fits that description, and if so, directly message an admin to recommend them.

 ### Selecting members
 If you're already an administrator; you can select a member for the position.
 Selected members are expected to stand out from everyone else and meet all of the above requirements.